 Despite the large market opportunity for anti-obesity agents, there are relatively few competitive products in late-stage clinical development.
 Other companies pursuing pharmaceutical treatments for obesity include Neurosearch A/S, Novo Nordisk A/S and Takeda Pharmaceutical Company Limited.
-In addition, Orexigen Therapeutics, Inc. resubmitted its NDA for Contrave in December 2013.
+In addition, Orexigen Therapeutics, Inc. resubmitted its New Drug Application, or NDA, for Contrave in December 2013.